Sears plc: Disinvestments

 In 1986 and 1987, the group restructured and closed or disposed the remaining engineering businesses and sold off the motor group to Lex Services for £86 million.
 It also sold the investment in Central Independent Television in 1986.

 The Lewis's department store business and the Butler group were sold in 1988, although the company retained ownership of the Lewis stores in Glasgow and Hanley.
 In December 1988, the group disposed of William Hill for £331 million and in 1989 the investment in Mallett Antiques was disposed.
 They announced in October 1989 a withdrawal from housebuilding and they also started to dispose of some of the group's property interests.

 In July 1990, Sears sold Mappin & Webb and Garrard to Asprey plc in exchange for an increased stake in Asprey, giving them a 38.5% interest in the expanded group.

 In May 1992, the group decided to remove themselves from menswear retail sector and sold Fosters in September 1992.
 In April 1993, it finally left the housebuilding sector with the sale of Galliford.

 It acquired Richard Shops in October 1992.

-As at April 1995, the company was FTSE 100 listed.

 In August 1995, it sold Freeman Hardy Willis, Manfield and True Form to entrepreneur Stephen Hinchliffe and his business Facia, and in October 1995, sold Olympus Sports.

 By 1996, the group had the following divisions: Footwear (Shoe Express, Shoe City, Saxone, Dolcis, Curtess, Roland Cartier, Cable & Co, Hush Puppies, Lilley & Skinner); Home Shopping (Freemans); Selfridges; Sears Clothing (Richards, Wallis, Warehouse, Miss Selfridge, Adams Childrenswear, The Outfit); Sears Group Properties (including The Selfridges Hotel, Part ownership of The St. Enoch Shopping Centre in Glasgow, 3,000 retail shops being mostly leasehold with a few freehold jewels such as 190 Oxford Street and 330 Oxford Street known as the Top Shop flagship store.); SearsCard and Sears Retail Services.